The Wanderings of Odysseus in 3D Scenes: Related Work

-\myparagraph{Ours vs. others.} Our method GAMMA is purely data-driven, so no need to create humanoid in physical simulation like in~\cite{merel2018neural,yuan2021simpoe}.
-Similar to MotionVAE~\cite{ling2020character} and HuMoR~\cite{rempe2021humor}, we first learn generative models for motion primitives, based on the large-scale motion dataset AMASS~\cite{AMASS:ICCV:2019}.
-Different from MotionVAE but similar to HuMoR, our method is generic for various body shapes and action types.
-Afterwards, we train a policy network for goal-reaching motion synthesis, which is also agnostic to motion types and body shapes.
-We also exploit a tree-based search algorithm to further improve the motion quality.
+We are inspired by MotionVAE~\cite{ling2020character} and HuMoR~\cite{rempe2021humor} for synthesizing task-oriented behavior and motion estimation, respectively, in which the generative model's latent variables are manipulated to produce desired motions.
+Similar to MotionVAE~\cite{ling2020character}, our method contains a generative motion model and a policy network, but is extended with novel motion models and control methods.
+Specifically, we first learn models of marker-based motion primitives, using the large-scale motion dataset AMASS~\cite{AMASS:ICCV:2019}, and then learn the policy based on the pre-trained motion model, so our method is generic for various body shapes and action types.
+The policy output distribution is regularized by a KLD term in addition to the PPO term (see Eq.~\eqref{eq:policy_loss}), to encourage the motion naturalness.
+Moreover, we exploit a tree-based search scheme to further improve the motion quality during testing.
 Therefore, our method is suitable for populating 3D scenes in an efficient and scalable manner.